Hamberthm/esp32-bt2ps2/README.md

 6- When you see the blast of quick flashes again, press ENTER

 OR you can always look at the code using the Serial monitor console, whatever you find easier, you fancy boy.

+### >> BLUETOOTH CLASSIC KEYBOARD PAIRING, LEGACY PROCEDURE (legacy code pairing):

+In older keyboards, the user must enter a custom code on the host device and then on the keyboard.
+Since we can't input it easily on the ESP32, the code is fixed to 1234.

+1- Set keyboard in pairing mode and power on the board

+2- Watch the Serial Ouput Console.
+Wait for the board finishing the scan and for the message "Waiting pairing code entry..."

+3- Type 1234 on the keyboard then press ENTER.

+Note: For Legacy Mode, no LED output is possible at the moment, so we need to check the serial console for the right time to enter the code.

+//

 Once connected you can start using your keyboard, blue LED should be on.
 Connect the board to the computer or PS/2 compatible system and enjoy.